Jacqueline A. Braveboy-Wagner

 "Caribbean Foreign Policy" in Robert A. Denemark, ed.
 The International Studies Encyclopedia.
 West Sussex and Oxford: Blackwell 2010, pp. 187-3213.

 "The Diplomacy of Caribbean Community States: Searching for Resilience."
 In Andrew F. Cooper and Timothy M. Shaw, eds.
-The Diplomacies of Small States: Between Vulnerability and Resilience (Palgrave-Macmillan, 2009/2010): 96-115.
+The Diplomacies of Small States: Between Vulnerability and Resilience (New York: Palgrave-Macmillan, 2009/2010): 96-115.

 "International Relations" Chapter 6 of Richard S. Hillman and Thomas J. D'Agostino, eds.
 Understanding the Contemporary Caribbean (Lynne Rienner 2009).